 - Start by mixing the flour, cornstarch, baking powder and icing sugar in a medium size bowl.

-- Add the eggs, one by one & the lemon zest and stir well with hand mixer.
+- Beat the butter until creamy, add the eggs, one by one and the lemon zest and stir well with hand mixer.

 - Grease a lamb baking form with butter and sprinkle with flour.